nyxssmith/LamplighterGame/README.md

 charm of slow time
  - rare
  - slows time before taking damage, if moved enough then dont take damage at all

-charm of fire
+charm of %element%
- - more potent fire effects for user
+ - more potent %element% effects for user
+ - just enhances any element effect of that type like fire

+charm of %element% infusion
+ - adds %element% damage to weapons

 # TODO list